cognidox/OfficeToPDF/OfficeToPDF/README.txt

   32    - Unsupported file format
   64    - Source file not found
   128   - Output directory not found
+  256   - The requested worksheet was not found
+  512   - Unable to use an empty worksheet

   To check for a specific error code after calling officetopdf.exe, use the batch "SET /A" command. e.g.